On this page

 I actually did work experience at the Bureau in Year 10, which kind of sowed the seed, I've had a passion for the weather for a long time!

-After I got my diploma, I started out as a level 2 technical officer (TO2) in Melbourne.
+After I got my diploma, I started out as a technical officer level 2 (TO2) in Melbourne.
 It was a temporary role, but while I was doing that an opportunity came up for an ongoing TO3 role, which I applied for and got.
 Now I'm back home in Adelaide, acting as a TO4.
 In just under 3 years I've had some pretty good opportunities.

 The travel is something that I absolutely love, we get to visit places the general public don't tend to see.
 We go right out to remote Western Australia, the far north of South Australia.
 We get to see all the different landscapes, at different times of year.
 I also love knowing that I'm providing a good service not only for our main stakeholders, like aviation, defence and emergency services, but for the Australian public.